William Wyler: Career

-1920s
+1923–1929: Early work and silent films

 Around 1923, Wyler arrived in Los Angeles and began work on the Universal Studios lot in the swing gang, cleaning the stages and moving the sets.
 His break came when he was hired as a second assistant editor.
 But his work ethic was uneven, and he would often sneak off and play billiards in a pool hall across the street from the studio, or organize card games during working hours.
-After some ups and downs (including getting fired), Wyler focused on becoming a director and put all his effort into it.
+After some ups and downs (including getting fired), Wyler put all his efforts into becoming a director.
 He started as a third assistant director and by 1925 he became the youngest director on the Universal lot directing the westerns that Universal was famed for turning out.
-Wyler was so focused on his work that he would dream about "different ways (for an actor) to get on a horse".
+Wyler was so engrossed in his work that he would dream about "different ways (for an actor) to get on a horse".
 In several of the one-reelers, he would join the posse in the inevitable chase of the 'bad man'.

 He directed his first non-Western, the lost Anybody Here Seen Kelly?, in 1928.
 This was followed by his first part-talkie films, The Shakedown and The Love Trap.
 He proved himself an able craftsman.
 In 1928 he became a naturalized United States citizen.
 His first all-talking film, and Universal's first sound production to be filmed entirely on location, was Hell's Heroes, filmed in the Mojave Desert in 1929.